 To adjust the view in relation to a reference area or an object, use the level grid in combination with a mechanical adjustment of the camera.

-- 1. Go to Video > Image > and click

-- 2. Click to show the level grid.

-- 3. Adjust the camera mechanically until the position of the reference area or the object is aligned with the level grid.
+- 2. Click O to show the level grid. - 3.
+Adjust the camera mechanically until the position of the reference area or the object is aligned with the level grid.